BP0324142/Data-science-portfolio/solar_generation/description.md

 ### EDA

-Figure 5 displays boxplots for each field after zero production records were removed.
-Most of these contain outliers, which could throw off clustering.

-Plot of power production over daily, weekly and monthly timescales:\
+Plot of power production over daily, weekly and monthly timescales.
+Note the dip in May that indicates missing data, which could affect clustering.\
 ![Time series](/images/06-time-series.png)

-Boxplots:\
+Here are boxplots for each field after zero production records were removed.
+Most of these contain outliers, which could throw off clustering.\
 ![Boxplots](/images/03-boxplots.png)

-Pairwise grids plot fields against one another to help identify patterns.
-Figure 6 scatterplots show broad spread for all pairs.
-The density plots are also useful, revealing one or more concentrations.
+This pairwise grid plots fields against one another to help identify patterns.
+Scatter plots in the top triangle, bar charts on the diagonal and density plots in the lower triangle.
+The scatterplots show broad spread for all pairs.
+The density plots are also useful, revealing one or more concentrations.\

-Pairwise grid of all fields.
-Scatter plots in the top triangle, bar charts on the diagonal and density plots in the lower triangle:\
 ![Pairwise grid of all fields](/images/04-pairwise-grid-original-data.png)

-A correlations plot can also reveal relationships between fields.
-Figure 7 shows strong positive correlation between sunshine/radiation, radiation/production, temperature/radiation and temperature/production, with the greatest between sunshine/production.
-There are also strong negative corelations between humidity/sunshine, humidity/radiation and humidity/production.
+A correlations matrix can also reveal relationships between fields.
+This shows a strong positive correlation between sunshine/radiation, radiation/production, temperature/radiation and temperature/production, with the greatest between sunshine/production.
+There are also strong negative corelations between humidity/sunshine, humidity/radiation and humidity/production.\

-Correlation matrix:\
 ![Correlation matrix](/images/05-correlation-matrix.png)

 As production and radiation have the highest correlation, its worth plotting their average hourly values to see how they correspond.
-Figures 9 and 10 indicates they follow one another quite closely.
+The following two column charts indicate they follow one another quite closely.\

-Average power production by hour of day\
 ![Mean power generation](/images/07-mean-kwh.png)
 ![Mean power generation](/images/11-mean-radiation.png)
 <br/><br/>